 Google has a new feature for Pixel phone users.
 It's called Call Screen, and it's designed to help you better understand who is calling and why.

-You'll be able to take better control over who's calling you, too, as the feature allows you to report calls as spam.
+You can take better control over who's calling you, too, as the feature allows you to report calls as spam.
 Google is actually pitching Call Screen as a way to avoid spam calls, so you'll never have to talk to a telemarketer again.
 It's in the same wheelhouse as Google Duplex, an AI-powered feature that enables Google Assistant to call restaurants and make appointments on your behalf with a natural-sounding voice.

-However, Google Duplex is still in the testing stage, while Call Screen is already rolling out.
 Here's what you need to know about Call Screen.
 We've detailed how it works, what it requires, and when you'll be able to start using it.

 What is Google Call Screen?